 I used dried chamomile flowers from Oaktown Spice Shop instead of a chamomile tea for this recipe.
-You could use a chamomile tea instead but your tea will likely have other flavors in it and will change the taste slightly.
+You can also get dried chamomile on Amazon.
+Or you could use a chamomile tea instead but your tea will likely have other flavors in it and will change the taste slightly.

 Side note: If you live in the Bay Area, Oaktown Spice Shop is right on the lake in Oakland and is an amazing treasure-trove of bulk spices, herbs and salts.
 I highly recommend it if you want to explore unusual flavors.

 Makes 1 cup of infused-tequila.
 Enough for 4 cocktails.

 Side note — I got engaged!
 (Side note?)
 See my instagram for more details if you’re curious.